ent/ent/doc/md/tutorial-todo-gql-filter-input.md

 ```

 The `WithWhereFilters` option enables the filter generation, the `WithConfigPath` configures the path to the `gqlgen`
-config file, resulting a better and more correct GraphQL code generation.
-The last option `WithSchemaPath`, configures
+config file, which allows the extension to more accurately map GraphQL to Ent types.
+The last option `WithSchemaPath`,
-a path to a new, or an existing GraphQL schema to write the generated filters to.
+configures a path to a new, or an existing GraphQL schema to write the generated filters to.

 After changing the `entc.go` configuration, we're ready to execute the code generation as follows: